forcedotcom/git2gus/README.md

 # Git2Gus Application

-A Github application to keep issues in sync with Salesforce's Agile Accelerator
+A GitHub application to keep issues in sync with Salesforce's Agile Accelerator.

+This is an experimental project that is not yet supported, so while we appreciate feedback and welcome new issues, we can't guarantee response times and aren't ready to accept contributions.
+Thank you for understanding!

 [![CircleCI](https://circleci.com/gh/forcedotcom/git2gus.svg?style=svg&circle-token=702c52c9b89dfb5a3df392245cea76d05c0905db)](https://circleci.com/gh/forcedotcom/git2gus)